 “I have been very fortunate with my national positions where I have travelled the world extensively,” she says.

 “When I look back on it, it’s been pretty amazing for someone who didn’t actually finish year 12, didn’t go to university, grew up in the country; sport certainly has provided me with some amazing opportunities.”

 We so often hear successful entrepreneurs and business people talk about the importance of factors like relying on the right business technology and following trends.
 Like a number of successful women in sport, Leeanne’s approach is a little more old-school.
 In fact, she attributes much of her success to intangibles like good teamwork and communication.

 So what has Leeanne learned throughout the journey?

 “When an opportunity knocks, you should always have a look.
-Don’t be afraid to make change.
+Don’t be afraid to make a change.
 You might be in a position that you feel comfortable in, but is it a position that is actually challenging you, is it a position that you can see yourself in longer term?

 “If not and there’s an opportunity, you should always grab it and have a go.
-You can always go back, or you can always make change.”
+You can always go back, or you can always make a change.”

 “I have no doubt that having won [Telstra Business Woman of the Year] in ’97, the opportunity with the World Masters Games opened up much easier for me," she says.